frett27/splitflap_display/doc/electronic_card.md

-slot from the input side
+Slot from the input side

 <-  on the input side